 Take binoculars, a sunhat, and windbreaker – Calgarians rightly say “wait five minutes and the weather will change,” so it’s always good to have something warm to wear, even on a summer’s day.

 15- Explore Fish Creek Provincial Park

 Fish Creek Provincial Park and North Glenmore Park are gems, offering many seasonal activities.

 Go swimming, kayaking, tennis and hiking in the summertime or go cross-country skiing, skating and snowshoeing in the season of ice and snow.

 These and other parks often have fire pits and barbeque stands, children’s playgrounds, and stretches of paved trails.

-They cater for youngsters in strollers through to people needing wheelchairs can participate.
+They cater to youngsters in strollers through to people needing wheelchairs can participate.